Tertiary sector: Issues for service providers

 Service providers face obstacles selling services that goods-sellers rarely face.
 Services are intangible, making it difficult for potential customers to understand what they will receive and what value it will hold for them.
-Indeed, some, such as consultants and providers of investment services, offer no guarantees of the value for price paid.
+Indeed, some, such as consultants and providers of investment services, offer no guarantees of the value for the price paid.

 Since the quality of most services depends largely on the quality of the individuals providing the services, "people costs" are usually a high fraction of service costs.
 Whereas a manufacturer may use technology, simplification, and other techniques to lower the cost of goods sold, the service provider often faces an unrelenting pattern of increasing costs.

 Product differentiation is often difficult.
-For example, how does one choose one investment adviser over another, since they are often seen to provide identical services?
+For example, how does one choose one investment adviser over another, since they are often seen to provide identical services.

 Charging a premium for services is usually an option only for the most established firms, who charge extra based upon brand recognition.

-Examples of tertiary sector industries

-Examples of tertiary industries may include: